eduhbg/assignments-cs50x-2021/README.md

 # 📂[CS50x 2021](https://cs50.harvard.edu/x/2021/)
-These are my own work for labs and assginments of CS50x 2021 by HarvardX.
+These are my own work for labs and assignments of CS50x 2021 by HarvardX.

-You can check all the text from labs and problems sets [here](https://cs50.harvard.edu/x/2021/weeks/0/).
+You can check all the content about the labs and problems sets [here](https://cs50.harvard.edu/x/2021/weeks/0/).

-*All the scripts in C programming language are made into [CS50 IDE](https://ide.cs50.io/).*
+*All the scripts in the C programming language are made into [CS50 IDE](https://ide.cs50.io/).*

 Hope you enjoy it! 👽